Awsomenesss/Restaurant-booking/README.md

 * ## Manual Testing
-In addition to the other tests, I have conducted a manual check list for myself to carry out to make sure that everything is working as intended.
+In addition to the other tests, I have conducted a manual checklist for myself to carry out to make sure that everything is working as intended.

 | Status | **Main Website - User Logged Out**
 |:-------:|:--------|
-| &check; | Clicking the nav logo loads the home page
+| &check; | Clicking the  loads the home page
 | &check; | The nav bar is transparent on load and then the background turns dark upon scrolling 50px
 | &check; | The nav bar returns back to transparent when the user scrolls back to the top of the page
 | &check; | Clicking the Home button on the nav bar loads the home page